 A: The airfield is located near Rosewood, Indiana.
 The problem is that Rosewood doesn't show up on many maps since these days it is just one house!
 The address of the airfield is

 The best way to find us is to take Highway 111 South from New Albany.
 Go past Horseshoe Casino and drive 10 more miles.
 You'll see a sign for Rosewood and 1/4 mile past that sign you'll see the airfield on the left.

 Q: How do I become a member of RRCF?

-A: That's pretty simple.
-Just fill out an application for membership and mail it to Michael Hunt or Ken Stewart.
-The addresses are on the application and you can find e-mail addresses on the "Contacts" page.
+A: That is pretty simple.
+Just fill out an application for membership and mail it to Ken Stewart.
+The address is on the application and you can find e-mail addresses on the "Contacts" page.
 New members are voted in at the next club meeting.